learn-co-curriculum/16_more_forms-lecture-web-1116/NOTES.md

 ## Review Basic Forms

 1. Create a Genre with a Name
+  + As a user, I should be able to fill out a form with a genre name to create it...
 2. Add authors to our Book form
 3. Add Genres to our Book form